 Some review and directory sites for local businesses include

 For more local citation sites, check out Brightlocal’s list.

-Alternatively, you or a partner can use software like Moz Local or Whitespark, which can comb through the web for citations that you have and help you find opportunities for new listings.
+Alternatively, you or a partner can use software and services like Moz Local and Whitespark, to comb through the web for citations that you have and help you find opportunities for new listings.